 - Under billing adjustments

 - Service charges and late payment charges

 - Arrears payment agreements

 - Special arrangements for low-income customers

-We require Enbridge, Union Gas and Natural Resource Gas to set out their customer service-related standards and practices in a Customer Service Policy (also known as Conditions of Service) that must be available on their website.
+We require Enbridge, Union Gas and EPCOR to set out their customer service-related standards and practices in a Customer Service Policy (also known as Conditions of Service) that must be available on their website.
 We require the utility to comply with its policy and to promptly notify customers of any changes to it.
 Contact your utility directly to learn more.

-Kitchener Utilities and Utilities Kingston, which are not rate-regulated by the Ontario Energy Board, have separate customer service policies that are consistent with those of Enbridge, Union and NRG.
+Kitchener Utilities and Utilities Kingston, which are not rate-regulated by the Ontario Energy Board, have separate customer service policies that are consistent with those of Enbridge, Union and EPCOR.

 Are there any times when Ontario energy utilities shouldn’t be allowed to disconnect customers?
 How much time should customers be given to pay and should they be allowed to use credit cards?
 Should energy utilities be allowed to ask for security deposits?

 The OEB has launched an online survey to gather input from residential and small business consumers on these and other questions about customer service rules.